mezka/afipcaeqrdecode/README.md

 On first run [qreader](https://pypi.org/project/qreader/) will download the weights to run its QR detector AI model, then it will resume program operation automatically.

-## How does it work

-It dumps every image of the PDF invoice and then matches it with the format of the URL link that an AFIP CAE QR returns, if it matches it decodes it using `jwt.utils.base64url_decode`.
-If an invoice has more than one CAE QR code it will return the first one that decodes succesfully.

 ## WARNING